-Students may articulate CSA with State Fair Community College to earn articulated credit.
+Students may articulate CSA with State Fair Community College or Ozarks Technical Community College to earn three hours of articulated credit.

 DESIGN DRAFTING/PRE-ENGINEERING

 INTRODUCTION TO ENGINEERING DESIGN (IED) I AND II

 Students dig deep into the engineering design process, applying math, science, and engineering standards to hands-on projects.
 They work both individually and in teams to design solutions to a variety of problems using 3-D modeling software and use an engineering notebook to document their work.